Initial Teacher Education Partnership Agreement

 The University recognises that some schools have a trained mentor who also acts as the class teacher for placements.
 The following roles and responsibilities are in addition to those of class teacher.

-- Participate in mentor training sessions run by the University.
+- Participate in mentor training development & qualifications as provided by the University.

 - Disseminate training provided by the University to colleagues within the school.